From Ecuador to Your Cup: The Story Behind Our Dried Fruit Teas

 Taste the Flavors of Ecuador

-Experience exotic Ecuadorian fruits in every cup.
-100% natural, sustainably sourced, women-empowered.
+Experience exotic real fruit from Ecuador & Colombia in every cup.
+Sustainably sourced, women-empowered.

-Shop Our InfusionsLearn more about what makes edible fruit tea unique, meet the team on our About page, or explore our cocktail and mocktail recipes.
+Shop Our Fruit TeaLearn more about what makes edible fruit tea unique, meet the team on our About page, or explore our cocktail and mocktail recipes.